mvysny/vaadin-on-kotlin/vok-framework-v10-sql2o/README.md

 }
 ```

-> Note: obtain the newest version from the release name, and the tag name as well: [https://github.com/mvysny/vaadin-on-kotlin/releases](https://github.com/mvysny/vaadin-on-kotlin/releases)
+> Note: to obtain the newest version see above for the most recent tag

 This module provides: